-Since inception, we have incurred recurring losses and negative cash flows from operations and, at September 30, 2020, we had an accumulated deficit of \$60.8 million.
-Our ability to achieve profitability depends on our ability to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, B-VEC, KB105, and KB301 and additional product candidates that we may pursue in the future.
+Since inception, we have incurred recurring losses and negative cash flows from operations and, at March 31, 2021, we had an accumulated deficit of \$87.0 million.
+Our ability to achieve profitability depends on our ability to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize our products candidates.
 We do not anticipate generating revenues from product sales for the next year, if ever.
-We have devoted substantially all our efforts to date to research and development of our gene therapy product candidates, B-VEC, KB105, and KB301 as well as to building out our infrastructure.
+We have devoted substantially all our efforts to date to research and development of our gene therapy product candidates as well as to building out our infrastructure.
 We expect that it could be several years, if ever, before we have a commercialized product candidate.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if, and as, we:

-- continue our research and the clinical development of B-VEC, KB105, and KB301, including our current clinical trials and planned future trials; - · initiate additional clinical trials and preclinical studies for any additional product candidates that we may pursue in the future; - prepare our BLA, MAA, and approvals in certain other countries for B-VEC, KB105, and KB301; - · ramp-up our in-house commercial-scale cGMP manufacturing facility; - manufacture material for clinical trials or potential commercial sales; - further develop our gene therapy product candidate portfolio; - establish a sales, marketing and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval; - · develop, maintain, expand and protect our intellectual property portfolio; - acquire or in-license other product candidates and technologies; and - seek marketing approval for B-VEC, KB105, KB301 and additional product candidates in the European Union ("EU") and in other key geographies.
+- · continue our research and the clinical development of B-VEC, KB105, and KB301 including our current clinical trials and planned future trials; - · initiate clinical trials for KB104, KB407, KB408 and preclinical studies for any additional product candidates that we may pursue in the future; - prepare our BLA, MAA and approvals in certain other countries for B-VEC; - · continue to operate our in-house commercial-scale cGMP manufacturing facility ANCORIS and complete build out of our second cGMP manufacturing facility ASTRA; - · manufacture material for clinical trials or potential commercial sales; - further develop our gene therapy product candidate portfolio; - · establish a sales, marketing and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval; - · develop, maintain, expand and protect our intellectual property portfolio; - · acquire or in-license other product candidates and technologies; and - seek marketing approval for B-VEC and additional product candidates in the European Union ("EU") and in other key geographies.

 To become and remain profitable, we must develop and eventually commercialize one or more product candidates with significant market potential.
-This will require us to be successful in a range of challenging activities, including completing the clinical trials for B-VEC, KB105, and KB301, developing and validating commercial scale manufacturing processes, obtaining marketing approval for this product candidate, manufacturing, marketing and selling any future product candidates for which we may obtain marketing approval and satisfying any post-marketing requirements.
-If we were required to discontinue development of either B-VEC, KB105, or KB301, if B-VEC, KB105, or KB301 do not receive regulatory approval, if we do not obtain our targeted indications for B-VEC, KB105, or KB301, or if B-VEC, KB105, or KB301 fails to achieve sufficient market acceptance for any indication, we could be delayed by many years in our ability to achieve profitability, if ever, and would materially adversely affect our business prospects and financial condition.
-Moreover, if we decide to leverage any success with our B-VEC, KB105, or KB301 product candidates to develop other product opportunities, we may not be successful in such efforts.
+This will require us to be successful in a range of challenging activities, including completing the clinical trials for our product candidates, developing and validating commercial scale manufacturing processes, obtaining marketing approval for this product candidate, manufacturing, marketing and selling any future product candidates for which we may obtain marketing approval and satisfying any post-marketing requirements.
+If we were required to discontinue development of any of our product candidates, if any of our product candidates do not receive regulatory approval, if we do not obtain our targeted indications for our product candidates or if any of our product candidates fails to achieve sufficient market acceptance for any indication, we could be delayed by many years in our ability to achieve profitability, if ever, and would materially adversely affect our business prospects and financial condition.
+Moreover, if we decide to leverage any success with our B-VEC, KB105, KB301, KB104 or KB407 product candidates to develop other product opportunities, we may not be successful in such efforts.
 In any such event, our business will be materially adversely affected.